 Whether in one-on-one interaction or addressing a speech, both the speaker and the listener need to pay attention while communicating.
 Both parties need to be free from preconceived notions before making any conclusion regarding the message being delivered and the message being heard.
 Analyzing the audience enables the speaker to understand the audience's interests and level of comprehension.
 The listener consequently has to reciprocate the message by acknowledging it to the speaker.

 Clarity begins in mind.
 The clarity of the speech can get hampered due to external reasons just as much as the internal ones.
 If the speaker is unable to convey the meaning due to the language barrier or mis-constructs the structure of thoughts, then the listener won't understand the content clearly.
 Unclear communication defies the very purpose of effective communication.
 So, keep the sentences in the speech short.
 Both the listener and the audience should keep a check from their sides if the conversation is clear.
 Also, keep a check on the voice modulation to know if the audience can hear you.

 - Take Feedback:

 Feedback helps the speaker to understand if the message of the speech is understood by the listener or not.
 The speakers can improve their overall communication after getting feedback from the audience.
 Feedback should be polite, timely, and relevant.
-Taking feedback from the audience makes them feel inclusive in the process.
+Taking feedback from the audience makes them feel included in the process.

 - Be Persuasive: